4dn-dcic/tibanna/docs/pony.rst

 Webdev testing for Pony
 -----------------------

-For full tibanna test (actually running jobs through step function) besides travis test, the following input json files are used.
+For full tibanna test (actually running jobs through step function) besides travis test, the following input json files in the git repo are used.

 ::